-6.2.2 Packaging
+6.2.3 Packaging

 Packaging is a key market messaging tool with branding and graphics carefully controlled.
 In some cases, customers require specific packaging requirements.
-Inmarket packing is also used to meet customer requirements where fruit transferred from loose filled bulk packs and packed into smaller retail packs or bags.
+Inmarket packing is used to meet customer requirements with fruit transferred from loose filled bulk packs into smaller retail packs or bags.
 All packaging must protect the fruit through the whole supply chain and be able to be disposed of at the end of its use in market.
 There are a variety of pack types that customers can order.